maxeler/HTTP-Web-Server/ORIG/HttpServer/README.md

 # Usage:

-Once project is run, to access server and hosted files follow one of the following rules:
+Once project is run, to access server and hosted files follow one of the following URLs:

 	http://0.0.0.0:10080/path/to/file_name.ext
 	http://localhost:10080/path/to/file_name.ext